 The Transport Infrastructure Investigation Area shown on Figure 1 in Section 1.0 above is too extensive.
 For landowners, it is not clear how they can use their lands once they are covered by this overlay.
-Atorraie is concerned about the requirement to obtain TfNSW concurrence for any development on such lands, and the Draft Structure Plan dos not provide adequate details on this.
-It is also not clear when the Western Sydney Intermodal Terminal might be delivered, and who will be developing this piece of key infrastructure.
-It is therefore difficult to know whether parts of nearby lots will be acquired in the future to support this Intermodal Terminal, or whether certain types of development will be prevented on this land on the basis of possible conflict with the future Intermodal.
-It is also difficult to understand what can be developed on adjoining lots in tandem with Lot 33 site prior to the Intermodal Terminal being developed.
+We are concerned about the requirement to obtain TfNSW concurrence for any development on such lands, and the Draft Structure Plan dos not provide adequate details on this.
+It is also not clear to us when the Western Sydney Intermodal Terminal might be delivered, and who will be developing this piece of key infrastructure.
+It is therefore difficult for us to know whether parts of lots adjoining ours will be acquired in the future to support this Intermodal Terminal, or whether certain types of development will be prevented on this land on the basis of possible conflict with the future Intermodal.
+It is also difficult to understand what can be developed on adjoining lots in tandem with our site prior to the Intermodal Terminal being developed.